kerta1n/tank-convert/README.md

 This repository contains everything you need (minus the Lineage OS zip) to convert a 2nd gen Amazon Fire Stick to Lineage 12/Android 5.1.
 Currently, Android 5.1 is the only newest version available for this hardware, but there's a device tree for Android 7 available [here](https://github.com/cmtank/device_amazon_tank/tree/cm-14.1).
 If you know how to build LOS with different trees and actually do, please open an issue and I will link it.

+> [!WARNING]
+> **AndroidFileHost has permanently shut down.** The direct download links for Lineage OS and OpenGAPPS listed in the "Downloads" section are no longer functional.
+>
+> Before beginning installation, please check [Issue #6](../../issues/6) for working mirror links and updated file sources.

 ## What You'll Need

 ### Hardware